uaraven/rowcp/readme.md

 Ever needed to test something locally on a couple of rows of data from staging/uat/prod data?
 You only need a couple of entities, but the tables are intertwined with all the relationships, so you spend an hour copying all the required data from a dozen different tables just to have that two rows that you're interested in.
-Then next day you need to do the same, but with a different rows.
-And you've shut down your postgres container, so the database is clean, and you need to start from scratch.
+Then next day you need to do the same, but with different rows.
+And you've shut down your Postgres container, so the database is clean, and you need to start from scratch.

 Enters `rowcp`.
-Rowcp has a very limited purpose - copy a couple of rows from the table in one database into a same table in the different database while satisfying all the dependencies.
+Rowcp has a very limited purpose - copy a couple of rows from the table in one database into the same table in the different database while satisfying all the dependencies.
 All the rows from the tables that your table has a foreign key to, and all the rows they have a foreign key to, and all rows from the tables that have a foreign key pointing to these two rows that you're copying and so on.